 AR glasses are currently being developed under the guidance from LG Electronics’ chief technology officer.
 LG Electronics has been pursuing AR glasses since 2018 as a part of products that will help the company target next-generation realistic media markets.

-A main feature of the new AR Glasses apparently is their weight – just under 80 grams.
+A central feature of the new AR Glasses is their weight – just under 80 grams.
 That’s heavier than a pair of standard sunglasses but significantly less than the struggling Magic Leap One (345 grams), which in itself is half the weight of Microsoft’s HoloLens.
 Yes, you could wear these all day, which is the goal every AR project is aiming at.

 The larger question that isn’t answered is the processor and battery life.
 As a self-contained device, you won’t do much with an 80-gram limitation – nothing more than data overlaid on your environment.
 Any full feature set will require a “hockey puck” style device (the Magic Leap One solution – or a tether to your Smartphone.